influxdata/telegraf/plugins/aggregators/derivative/README.md

   period = "30s"

   ## Fields for which the derivative should be calculated
-  ## Important: The derivation variable must be contained in that listed
+  ## Important: The derivation variable must be contained in that list, if used.
   fieldpass = ["field1", "field2", "variable"]

   ## If true, the original metric will be dropped by the